andres-erbsen/dename-writeup/dename.md

 up the profile associated with an existing name, a client will contact a server of its own choice.
 The servers will only let a client modify its own profile.

+We envision that `dename`'s first-come-first-served registration policy can be easily incorporated into existing systems, by simply changing the order of name registration.
+For example, instead of first registering for an account with an email provider, and then creating a mapping for that name, the email provider should first register an appropriate name for the user in `dename`, and if that succeeds, create an email account under that user name.

 The discussion of the operation of this system is organized as follows:
 Section \ref{relatedwork} contains a short review of several systems